 International investment position: three-dimensional account system presenting changes in net external assets

-Germany’s net international investment position (i.i.p.) rose by €178 billion in the first quarter of 2024.
-The three-dimensional account system analyses change in the net i.i.p. from different perspectives.
+Germany’s net international investment position (i.i.p.) rose by €114 billion in the second quarter of 2024.
+The three-dimensional account system analyses the change in the net i.i.p. from different perspectives.

-In the income account, the current account balance, including investment income as well as valuation effects and effects stemming from financial derivatives, led to surpluses.
-There were also comparatively large positive inflows as a result of other adjustments.
-On balance, the i.i.p. increased by €178 billion.
+In the income account, the current account balance, including investment income as well as valuation effects, led to surpluses.
+By contrast, effects stemming from financial derivatives and from other adjustments generated deficits.
+On balance, the i.i.p. increased by €114 billion.

 The three-dimensional account system analyses changes in the net i.i.p. from a range of perspectives: the income account establishes the link to balance of payments transactions and adds to valuation effects and other adjustments, the instrument account shows how changes in the net i.i.p. are reflected in the various functional categories of financial assets, and the sector account considers the domestic sectors involved.